 Remove or cut away any clothing around the fracture site.
 Stop the bleeding if necessary by applying firm pressure with any towel, shirt or rag you have available until the bleeding stops.
 If the bone is protruding from the skin, take a deep breath, cover it and don’t touch it or attempt to twist it back in place.
 Very strong muscles hold a broken thigh bone in place making it difficult to provide traction.
 You can make an improvised splint using natural resources.

 Get two forked branches or saplings at least 5cm in diameter.
 Measure one from the patient’s armpit to 20cm past the fracture site.
 Measure the other from the groin to 20cm past the fracture site.
-Then place an appropriate sized piece of wood under the two ends of the splints and attach them using string or tape.
-Other items that could be used as splint are a rolled up newspaper, fender, or a motorcycle seat.
+Then place an appropriately sized piece of wood under the two ends of the splints and attach them using string or tape.
+Other items that could be used as splint are a rolled-up newspaper, fender, or a motorcycle seat.

 Doc Edwards himself